ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 You don't get any errors, then everything went fine 🥳

-# Configure Git to use SSH
+# Configure Git to use SSH instead of https
 {{< tabs items="Bitbucket,Gitlab,Github" >}}
   {{< tab >}}
     ```shell